a-camarillo/resume/resume_camarillo.typ

   #list(
     marker: [•],
     indent: 0.5em,
-    [Implemented a modified Model Reference Adaptive Controller(MRAC) for control of an inverted pendulum system, improving the system's response to input and disturbances.], [Benchmarked implemented controller performance against traditional MRAC and PID controllers through simulations in MATLAB/Simulink and presented results.]
+    [Reviewed academic literature on modern control methods to explore methodologies and identify a study to replicate.], [Reproduced the implementation of a modified Model Reference Adaptive Controller(MRAC) for an inverted pendulum system.],
+    [Benchmarked controller performance against traditional MRAC and PID controllers through simulations in MATLAB/Simulink and presented results.]
   )]
 )